jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ### I. Getting setup

-The story map template contains
-  - A story content file (config.js).
-This JSON-formatted text file includes story copy, location information, and settings to control how the map & story are displayed.
-This is what the storyteller edits.
-  - A map story file (index.html).
-This HTML file reads information from the content file and dynamically builds out the story and map controls.
-This is what the reader sees.

-1. From the course R Drive (R:\Class_Data\Activity6), `save Sound-in-Mapbox-Popup.zip` your R drive.
+1. From the course R Drive (R:\Class_Data\Activity6-Sound), downlowd the files to your R drive or local computer.
 It contains:
   - QickStartMap-withSound.html
-  - The folder Sounds, which contains the file yell-YELLBisonEating150313.mp3 'Source: NPS/Neal Herbert, <a href="https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm">NPS</a>'
+  - The folder "Sounds", which contains the file yell-YELLBisonEating150313.mp3 'Source: NPS/Neal Herbert, <a href="https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm">NPS</a>'

 2. Review the HTML.
 Notice it has the standard:
   - `<head> ... </head>`